temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 ### Introduction

 When it comes to building data pipelines, choosing the right workflow model is crucial for achieving reliability, scalability, and maintainability.
-Temporal makes writing data pipelines easy with Workflows and Activities.
+Temporal makes writing data pipelines less complex  with Workflows and Activities.

-With Temporal, you can retrieve data from a source, process the information with steps, and output the flow of information to a destination with just code.
-Meaning all of your developer best practices can be implemented, tested, and ran as needed.
+With Temporal, you can retrieve data from a source, process the information with steps, and output the flow of information to a destination, all using code.
+This means you can implement, test, and execute all your developer best practices as required.
 Furthermore, Temporal offers built-in resilience and fault tolerance features that can handle unexpected failures and issues seamlessly.

-In this tutorial, you'll build a data pipeline with Temporal, where you'll leverage its features to build robust, scalable, and maintainable pipelines, by retrieving the latest [Temporal Community](https://community.temporal.io) posts, processing them based on their post identifier, and then return a list of the top 10 most recently viewed posts.
+In this tutorial you'll build a data pipeline with Temporal, where you'll leverage its features to build robust, scalable, and maintainable pipelines, by retrieving the latest [Temporal Community](https://community.temporal.io) posts, processing them based on their post identifier, and then return a list of the top 10 most recently viewed posts.

 Then, to improve your understanding, you'll schedule your Workflows on an interval timer to automate the execution of these steps.

-By the end of this tutorial, you'll have a comprehensive understanding of how to implement Workflow as code-based data pipelines using Temporal's features; such as retries, timeouts, and schedules to ensure your pipeline's resilience and fault tolerance.
+By the end of this tutorial, you'll have a comprehensive understanding of how to implement code-based data pipelines using Temporal's features, such as Retries, Timeouts, and Schedules to ensure your pipeline's resilience and fault tolerance.

-All the code for this tutorial is stored on GitHub in the [data-pipeline-project-python](https://github.com/temporalio/data-pipeline-project-python) repository.
+You can find the completed application on GitHub in the [data-pipeline-project-python](https://github.com/temporalio/data-pipeline-project-python) repository.

 ## Prerequisites